Farmers Markets & Produce Stands - Tri-Cities WA Guide

 - Sunny Hill Market - located at the south end of Road 68 in Pasco near Mac's Garden Center

-U-Pick Fruit & Berries and U-Cut Lavender in the Tri-Cities WA Region
+U-Pick Fruit & Berries and U-Cut Lavender in the Tri-Cities Region

 The following are some of the u-pick farms and orchards where you can pick fruit, berries, and cut lavender.